 Shellfish Risotto Recipe

-I walked with my friend Rovana to the coffee shop this morning, enjoyed our morning exercise and then drove to the market to pick up some shellfish.
+I walked to the coffee shop this morning, enjoyed my morning exercise and then drove to the market to pick up some shellfish.
 I had plans for a seafood risotto for days, since I received this new Acquerello rice from Italy, aged for at least one year and then refined and reintegrated with its precious bud.
 Also it is the only rice with the nutritional values of brown rice.
 It was outstanding !

 I also wanted to try Mario Batali’s new Pinot Grigio, and what better way then to integrate it in this meal and share a glass with my girl friend for lunch.
 Turned out to be one of the better tasting white wines I’ve had, a little fruity but very clean and fresh, just a perfect addition to this flavorful risotto.

-We took the time and made our own stock with the shrimp and crab shells and really believe it made all the difference in the world.
+I took the time and made my own stock with the shrimp and crab shells and really believe it made all the difference in the world.
 I hope you’ll consider giving it a try yourself.

 Buon Appetito !